cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 Instructions on how to setup Eclipse and Rascal can be found in the repository in `doc/joc-prerequisites.pdf`.

-Interactive documentation on Rascal can be found online at [http://tutor.rascal-mpl.org](http://tutor.rascal-mpl.org).
+Online documentation on Rascal can be found at [http://tutor.rascal-mpl.org](http://tutor.rascal-mpl.org).
 This can also be started from within Eclipse from the Rascal menu under "Show Tutor".

 Check out the `src/demo` directory to see examples of simple and more advanced language extensions.